The Doorway: Part II

-Later on New Year's Eve, Peggy is working, and Abe brings her a choice of submarine sandwiches.
+Later on New Year's Eve, Peggy is working, and Abe brings her a choice of sandwiches.
 She asks him to try the client's headphones and think of a way to describe them.
 Her staff comes in with new lines for the ad, to replace the original "lend me your ears" reference.
 They say they have three ideas and read her three lines.
 She asks for other ideas, pointing out that they gave her three versions of the same idea, and if they can't figure out which part is the idea and which part is the execution of the idea, then they are of no use to her.
-She notices Abe is enraptured by the music on the headphones and moving to the beat, and gets inspiration.
+She notices Abe enraptured by the music on the headphones and moving to the beat, and gets inspired.

 Don arrives in the office for the presentation to Sheraton.
 He gives Dawn the lighter and asks her to find a way to get it back to Dinkins.

-Roger, back in therapy, talking about his ex-wife and daughter.
+Roger, back in therapy, is talking about his ex-wife and daughter.
 He talks about his mother and says she gave him his last new experience; now it's just a slow march to death.
 The therapist says Roger feels lost; Roger replies he doesn't feel anything.

 Ken says hello to Bob, who is loitering in the lobby.
-He shames him for sending food to Rogers mother's funeral, and for using a funeral as an opportunity to suck up to Roger and try to get himself noticed.
+He shames him for sending food to Roger's mother's funeral, and for using a funeral as an opportunity to gain Roger's attention.
 He tells Bob to go back to his office and do some work, or otherwise people will think he has nothing to do.

 At the first meeting with the Sheraton people, Don shows them the ad: a drawing of shoes, a suit jacket, and a tie with footprints next to it leading into the ocean.
 He says they're not selling a geographical location but an experience.
 He waxes poetic about the air and the water at the resort, and how the place put him in a state.
 The tagline is: "Hawaii.
 The jumping off point."
 To the executives, however, it looks like the man in the ad committed suicide à la A Star Is Born.
 Don is confused that they are reading it that way.
-The executives wonder where the hotel is in the ad and think the ad is a little morbid because it could make people think of suicide.
+The executives wonder where the hotel is and that the ad is a little morbid because it could make people think of suicide.